French Filet Beans - Key Growing Information

 INSECT PESTS: Mexican bean beetles can be controlled with insecticides such as pyrethrin or azadirachtin.

 HARVEST: Harvest regularly to encourage new pod set.
 Filet beans are intended to be picked very slender, ⅛–¼" in diameter.
 A continuous yield of "extra fine" (¼" diam.) grade is maintained by picking every 36–48 hours.
-Three days in hot weather or five days in cool weather is about the maximum delay between harvests to ensure an absence of oversized, tough beans.
+Two days in hot weather or four days in cool weather is about the maximum delay between harvests to ensure an absence of oversized, tough beans.
 Filet beans are not recommended for freezing or canning.

 STORAGE: Store at 40°F (5°C) and 90% relative humidity for 7–10 days.